Quasar Accretion Disk Sizes from Continuum Reverberation Mapping in the DES Standard Star Fields: Time Series Analysis

 As is shown in Figure \ref{fig:obs_chi2_nexp}, all of the quasars in the main sample have either a large $\chi_r^2$, implicating significant variability relative to the photometric errors, or a large number of epochs, corresponding to a high observational cadence.
 Most candidates in the SDSS fields have smaller $\chi_r^2$ than those in the main sample, which may explain why only one quasar from the SDSS fields is in the main sample, even though these fields have so many quasars.

 We treat the observations in each season as independent time series and analyze them separately with JAVELIN.
 Column (1) in Table \ref{tab:objresult} shows the seasons where we obtain good measurements for each object.
-There are only two objects that have good measurements in two seasons.
-We compare the accretion disk sizes from different seasons for those two objects in Figure \ref{fig:alpha_multiseason}.
-One of the object (DES J033810.61$-$264325.00) shows consistent disk sizes from the two seasons at the 1$\sigma$ level, while the other (DES J033408.25$-$274337.81) show different disk sizes from the different seasons.
-For these two objects, we show the lags and disk sizes from fitting the lightcurves in both seasons simultaneously in Table \ref{tab:objresult} and adopt them for further analysis.
+There are seven objects that have good measurements in multiple seasons.
+We compare the accretion disk sizes from different seasons in Figure \ref{fig:alpha_multiseason}.
+Most objects show consistent disk sizes from different seasons at the 1$\sigma$ level, while only one object (DES J033408.25$-$274337.81) shows different disk sizes from the different seasons.
+For these objects, we show the lags and disk sizes from fitting the lightcurves in all seasons simultaneously in Table \ref{tab:objresult} and adopt them for further analysis.
 We add $flag=1$ to DES J033408.25$-$274337.81 in Table \ref{tab:objresult}.
 The discrepancy in the disk sizes from different seasons may be because the accretion disk undergoes structural changes between seasons, or that the time lags between different photometric bands are not exactly described by the simple scenario that we assumed.